 - So copy unlock code from your email.

 - Then, in the command window type the following command and hit enter key:

 Linux / Ubuntu:

 sudo ./fastboot-linux oem unlock Unique-key

-After unlocking the bootloader, the Motorola M logo will get replaced by a Warning message.
+- After bootloader unlock, the Motorola M logo will get replaced by a Warning message.

-That’s it!
-This will remove the unlock bootloader warning message completely.
+- That’s it!
+This will remove unlock bootloader warning message completely.

-Good Job!
-You’ve successfully unlocked the bootloader of your Motorola Android Smartphone.
-You are free to root your phone, flash those unofficial custom recoveries, custom ROMs and kernels etc. If you come across any difficulty while implementing the steps mentioned above then don’t hesitate to inform me.
-Just drop your problem in the comments section and I’ll help you out.
-Till then Enjoy! 🙂
+Finally, you’ve successfully unlocked bootloader of your Motorola Android Smartphone.
+You are free to root your phone, flash those unofficial custom recoveries, custom ROMs and kernels etc. If you come across any difficulty then don’t hesitate to comment below.